FreezeRay: Poetry With A Pop

 Do they go to Heaven?
 No one seems to

+think so.
 I pull my eyes back

 down, turn and see if I've lost her.